, ,

 Also, the snake should not be exposed to mold, as its spores quickly penetrate the lungs of the Corn Snake and will kill it immediately.

-The corn snake is a docile, gentle and friendly specimen.
+The corn snakes make great pets being docile, gentle, and friendly specimens.
 But it is a master of escapes, so the terrarium in which it lives must have no cracks and should be closed with a lid.
-It is a very active snake, which in the wild spends a lot of time on the ground, but also likes to climb trees, buildings, get under stones, logs, and other debris.
+It is a very active snake, which in the wild spends a lot of time on the ground, but also likes to climb trees and buildings, and gets under stones, logs, and other debris.

 When to call the vet?